Mastodon Mastodon

 What started as a joke—visiting the highest point of otherwise flat states—has turned into a legitimate travel quest.

-I now call it my Drivable State Summits tour for Lazy Highpointers.
+I now sometimes call it my Drivable State Summits tour for Lazy Highpointers.

 Where I’ve been so far: